ericbli/spring_security_hibernate_mysql/README.md

 5. open http://localhost:8080

-6. login with ericbli  password abc125
+6. login with ericbli  password abc125 and can Add New User and define role of the new user

+ simple to integrate Spring Security with Spring MVC.